Centipedes in New England

-Centipede Control in Your Home or Business
+Centipede Control for Your Home or Business in Boston, MA, CT, RI, ME, NH, and VT

 Members of the class Chilopoda, closely related to the class Insecta, centipedes are known for having elongated bodies featuring several distinct segments and more than a dozen pairs of legs.
 The many legs of centipedes often lead people to refer to the distinctive creatures as “hundred-leggers”.